Understanding IRS Collection Due Process Hearings

 The Basics of IRS Collections

 If taxpayers do not pay their taxes in full when they file their tax return, they will receive a bill for the amount that they will have to pay.
-Ultimately, this bill will start the collection process and continue until the account is satisfied or the IRS can no longer legally collect the tax, such as when the time period for collection expires.
+Ultimately, this bill will start the collection due process hearing and continue until the account is satisfied or the IRS can no longer legally collect the tax, such as when the time period for collection expires.

 It is essential to realize that this unpaid balance is subject to an interest that will be compounded daily and a monthly late payment penalty.
 That is why it is in your best interest to pay this tax liability as soon as possible to minimize your charges.